 Popular Food Trucks Around the USA

-A tiny restaurant with no seating and a different location every day.
-Sounds like a hassle, but these establishment are popping up everywhere, in the form of food trucks.
+Food trucks are tiny restaurants with no seating and a different location every day sounds like a hassle, but these establishments are popping up everywhere in the form of food trucks.

-Food trucks always served a purpose on city streets and large events but now people are seeking out these food trucks for a trendy and gourmet meal.
-Whether they’re parked on college campuses, outside the gym, at a festival, or catering your next party, they are more plentiful and more foodie than what your grandparents might remember.
+Food trucks have always served a purpose on city streets and at large events, but now people seek these trucks for trendy and gourmet meals.
+Whether parked on college campuses, outside the gym, at a festival, or catering your next party, they are more plentiful and foodie than your grandparents might remember.

-I was introduced to food trucks at my school that would be parked on campus at different hours of the day as an alternative food choice for the students.
-Once I got a taste of some of these vendors, I craved for the days that they would come back to campus.
+I was introduced to food trucks at my school, which are parked on campus at different hours as an alternative food choice for the students.
+Once I got a taste of some of these vendors, I craved the days that they would come back to campus.

-Then when I had access to my car at school, I realized that a lot of these food trucks make their locations throughout the week known to the public.
+Then, when I had access to my car at school, I realized that many of these food trucks make their locations known to the public throughout the week.

-Now, whether it’s the acai truck that I’m craving in the morning or the Greek truck I’m craving in the afternoon, I find it’s location on their website or twitter and drive to them.
+Now, whether I’m craving the acai truck in the morning or the Greek truck in the afternoon, I find its location on their website or Twitter and drive to it.

-It might defeat the purpose of food TRUCK, but I’ve found that the food that these establishments are creating are better and cheaper than most of the brick and mortar establishments around my campus.
-This is important for a college student and probably one of the reasons you will find a lot of these food trucks around college campuses.
+It might defeat the purpose of a food truck, but I’ve found that the food these establishments create is better and cheaper than most of the brick-and-mortar establishments around my campus.
+This is important for a college student and probably one reason you will find many of these food trucks around college campuses.

 Here are some must-visit food truck vendors throughout (most of) the United States.